latticesurgery-com/liblsqecc/README.md

 ### The `liblsqecc` library

 Contains the functionality used by the `lsqecc_slicer` executable.
-One day we hope to expose it's functionality as a Python API in the [Lattice Surgery Compiler](https://github.com/latticesurgery-com/lattice-surgery-compiler) package.
+We are working on exposing its functionality as a Python API in the [Lattice Surgery Compiler](https://github.com/latticesurgery-com/lattice-surgery-compiler) package.

 ### Build
 Clone: